nishantguvvada/rust-book/README.md

 - At any given time, you can have either one mutable reference or any number of immutable references.
 - References must always be valid.

+### The Slice Type

+- Slice is a reference to a contiguous sequence of elements in a collection
+- Why do we need Slice? - We can calculate the index of the portion of string but this index will not be tied to the string.
+If the string changes or is cleared, the index will still exist.
+Slice ensures that the index and the portion of the string are tied together and hence, provide meaningful data
+- The type representing Slice : &str
+- Slice is a reference, does not have ownership
+- s[0..4] starting_index..ending_index, ending index is not inclusive